Hello Planning Mashers!

 Word of the year is a practice that helps you to set intentions for the upcoming year with just one word.

-Your yearly goals and resolutions can change, become irrelevant or simply be forgotten after the first month.
+Your yearly goals and resolutions can change, become irrelevant, or be forgotten after the first month.
 The word of the year, however, is a more flexible practice that will stay with you throughout the whole year as a gentle reminder of your focus.

 For example, my word of the year for 2019 was “success”.
 I started the year with a hobby blog project and no full-time job, so my word was my direction – to build my life into a success.

-In 2019 I got an amazing job, grew my blog to a full-time income, moved to another country and happily work from home.
+In 2019 I got a fantastic job, grew my blog to a full-time income, moved to another country, and happily work from home.

 My word of the year helped me to keep my priorities straight and stay on track with my goals.
-Every time I had a low moment and felt like throwing it all out of the window, I looked at my word and remembered that success means a lot of hard work and failure.
-So I persevered.
+Every time I had a low moment and felt like throwing it all out of the window, I looked at my word and remembered that success meant a lot of hard work and failure.

 How To Choose The Word Of The Year